preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 The end user experience
 ***********************
-Important Announcements with Normal priority are shown in Important Announcements control, normaly in the Notification panel, for example:
+Important Announcements with Normal priority are shown in the Important Announcements control, normaly in the Notification panel, for example:

 .. image:: important-announcements-notification-panel-frame.png